LOCATED IN SICYLY

 Where do we conduct our therapy?

 Our therapy center is distinguished by the picturesque location – in the mountains of Sicily, at an altitude of 500 m above sea level and aside the Salemi town – promising unforgettable views of the sandy coasts and proximity of the best climbing regions in Europe.
 Sunny weather stays here all year round, and the friendly climate makes everyone feel at home since the first day.
-We offer the best Italian food, prepared in cooperation with local suppliers of semi-finished products.
+We offer healthy cuisine, prepared from mostly eco, certificated products.
+It’s usually italian dishes, mixed with cuisines of the world and our polish cuisine.
+We buy vegetables and fruits from local suppliers.
 We have room for 8 residents at once.
 The main reason of this limitation was our idea to create a cozy, warm and peaceful place where the therapy runs at its own pace, without unnecessary haste.
 Sicily is the largest Italian island that fascinates with its exoticism, richness of monuments and a unique atmosphere.
 Without a doubt, its charm emphasizes the importance of our mission and is an ideal base for our activities.
 See more »

 OUR METHODS OF WORKING WITH PATIENTS